KamgangAnthony/Predicting-Electricity-Price-Levels-/README.md

 # Predicting Electricity Price Levels: Project Overview
 Making a forecast of electricity price levels in Australia

-* Created a model that can predict electricity prices for the next day, given prices for the past 7 days
+* Created a model that can predict electricity prices for the next day in Australia, given prices for the past 7 days
+* For a company that generates electricity(through solar panels for example), they can store when prices are low and sell when they are high
 * The model is 64% accurate(Pretty high given that prices are even affected by political reasons for example!)
 * Analysed and reported how the price varies per season and which factors affect it.
 * Analysed the profitability of storing electrical power in a 70MWh battery system and resell them when prices go high
 * Optimized Linear, Random Forest, Gradient boosting regressor models using two ensembling methods(bagging and stacking) to reach the best model.
+* The model predicts the price.
+Will maybe create an API using flask for this project in the future.